4 Binomial Trees

 Step 3: Initial Period (t = 0) Finally, calculate today’s option value: \[C_0 = e^{-r\Delta t}[p \cdot C_u + (1-p) \cdot C_d]\]

-This backward induction process automatically finds the optimal exercise strategy by comparing holding vs. exercising at each node.
+This backward induction process automatically finds the optimal exercise strategy by comparing holding versus exercising at each node.
+The following code is a somewhat inefficient implementation in which the backward induction process should be transparent.
+We will later accelerate it by vectorizing.

 Code